hariskonst/Quality_Assurance_and_Standards/README.md

-Laboratory exercises in the course Quality Assurance and Standards
+University reports on the exercises of the course Quality Assurance and Standards.